tophat/opensource.tophat.com/README.md

 ## I want to Contribute
 The easiest way to get started is to join the [slack workspace](https://opensource.tophat.com/#join-slack) and head to the opensource-portal channel.

+### Local Development
+This site uses Jekyll
+ - Install Jekyll by following docs on [their website](https://jekyllrb.com/docs/)
+ - Run `bundle exec jekyll serve` to get the site running locally

 ## Credits
 Thanks to Carol Skelly for donating the github organization!